appwrite/website/src/routes/docs/quick-starts/tanstack-start/prompt.md

 Respect the user's package manager at all times.
 Don't use NPM if the user uses something else.

 1. Create or use existing TanStack Start app
-    - If you already have a TanStack Start project open, stay in it and use it.
-    - Otherwise, run: npm create @tanstack/start@latest my-app
-    - Change dir: cd my-app
+    - First, check what files exist in the current working directory.
+    - If the directory contains files that appear unrelated to a development workspace (e.g., personal documents, downloads, photos, random files that don't belong in a code project), ask the user: "The current directory contains files that don't appear to be part of a development project.
+Would you like to proceed here anyway, or create a subdirectory with a specific folder name?"
+    - If the directory is empty OR contains an existing project (package.json, config files, src folder, etc.), proceed with integration without asking - just work with what's there.
+    - To scaffold a new TanStack Start project, run: npm create @tanstack/start@latest . (use "." to create in the current directory - do NOT use cd to switch directories)

 2. Install Appwrite SDK
     - Run: npm install appwrite